wp-plugins/wp-sponsorship/README.txt

 A full installation and set up guide can be found at http://www.wp-inbound.com/documentation-wpsponsorship/.

 If there are any bugs please report them on www.wp-inbound.com on the contact page and we will fix it ASAP!

+== Frequently Asked Questions ==

+= Which SMTP Server Should I use? =

+Bottom line is that it really doesn’t matter.
+It is personal preference.
+(I used Turbo SMTP when I tested the plugin.)

+= How do I change the CSS for the shortcode page? =

+All the styling is in the following path “plug-in-folder/public/css/sponsorship-public.css”.
+Add any CSS in that file.
+(Same format for all other extensions as well)

+= What if I already have my meta tags configured? =

+Simply leave it Blank!
+But make sure you configure the share URL properly.

+= How do I make a project With Google? =

+First you have to have a Google account (Gmail, youtube etc).
+Then search “google developers” and click the first link which should be to Google Developers Console.
+From there, simply follow the instructions and you are good to go!

+= I keep Getting a “URL Mismatch” when using the Import Gmail button.
+What is wrong?=

+This error happens when the url on the Google project page does not match the link in the “Google Config” page.
+I got this error when testing and it seemed that the “/” at the end of the URL had an effect.
+Make sure either both do not have it, or both have it.